 2. Causes of Heart Disease

 Heart disease has multifactorial causes, and understanding them is crucial for prevention and management.
 Some of the primary contributors to heart disease include:

 – Atherosclerosis: The buildup of plaque, consisting of cholesterol, fat, and other substances, in the arteries, leads to narrowing and blockage, restricting blood flow to the heart.

 – Hypertension: High blood pressure strains the heart, causing it to work harder to pump blood.
-Over time, this can lead to damage and increased risk of heart disease.
+Over time, this can lead to damage and an increased risk of heart disease.

 – Smoking: Tobacco smoke contains harmful chemicals that damage the blood vessels, increase plaque formation, and elevate the risk of heart disease.

 – High Cholesterol: Elevated levels of LDL cholesterol (often referred to as “bad” cholesterol) contribute to the development of atherosclerosis and increase the likelihood of heart disease.